openequella/openequella.github.io/guides/ManageResoursesUserGuide.md

 #### Filter by owner
 Click Select User to display the Select owner to filter by dialog.
 Enter search terms and click Search to display a list of matching results.

-Select a user (e.g. Internal EQUELLA Demonstration Teacher) then click Select this user to filter the results to those owned by the selected user.
+Select a user (e.g. Internal openEQUELLA Demonstration Teacher) then click Select this user to filter the results to those owned by the selected user.
 The selected owner is displayed in the Filter by owner pane.

 The owner selected can be changed by clicking Change user, or removed by clicking Close.